 - Up to 15 semester hours (20 quarter hours) for programs requiring 60-89 semester hours

-- Up to 18 semester hours (24 quarter hours) for programs requiring 90 or more semester hours
+- Up to 18 semester hours (24 quarter hours) for doctoral or programs requiring 90 or more semester hours

 Graduate courses, approved by the American Council of Education to be equivalent to a graduate level course, will be considered by the graduate program to determine if transfer credit will be granted.